Vinod-com/Pomodoro-Timer/PROMPT.md

 - Color mix: ~45% of dots use a warm near-white `rgba(255,250,222,…)` for glint variety, the rest use `var(--accent)`.

+## Story popup — parchment scroll design
+- Originally a plain dark box (`#222` background, light gray text).
+  Rebuilt as a warm parchment scroll — entirely CSS gradients, no image asset, keeping the single-file/no-dependencies rule intact.
+- **Two-element structure, not one.** `.pomodoro-tooltip` (outer) only handles positioning and the decorative wooden rod caps.
+  `.tooltip-content` (inner, nested inside it) holds the parchment background, ink-colored text, padding, and `max-height` + `overflow-y: auto` for scrolling.
+They must stay separate: the rod caps intentionally sit half outside the box edges, and if they were on the same element as `overflow-y: auto`, that overflow would clip them off.
+- **Wooden rod caps:** `.pomodoro-tooltip::before`/`::after`, each a short rounded bar with a wood-grain `linear-gradient`, plus two small darker "knob" circles at its ends made from `radial-gradient`s layered into the same background — no separate elements needed for the knobs.
+- **Parchment background:** a diagonal cream/tan `linear-gradient` with two faint `radial-gradient` "age stain" blooms, plus a soft dark gradient right at the top to suggest the paper curving under the rod.
+- **Text color** went through two rounds of "darker, please" feedback: body text `#4a3218` → `#2e1c0c` → final `#1c1006`; bold headings `#6b4620` → `#24140a` → final `#150b04`.
+- **Custom scrollbar:** `::-webkit-scrollbar` / `-track` / `-thumb` on
+  `.tooltip-content`, styled in the same wood-gradient tones as the rods, with explicit `:hover`/`:active` rules on the thumb too — without those, Chrome substitutes its own gray tone on hover.
+Deliberately **not** using the newer standardized `scrollbar-color`/`scrollbar-width` properties here: modern Chrome supports both systems, and having both present on one element let Chrome's built-in hover-darkening for `scrollbar-color` win over the explicit `::-webkit-scrollbar-thumb:hover` rule — a spec limitation, not something CSS can override once that path is active.
+Dropping the standardized properties and keeping only the `-webkit` pseudo-elements fixed it (Firefox, which never supported `::-webkit-scrollbar`, just shows its own default scrollbar here now — an accepted trade-off).
+- **Centering fix:** originally `position: absolute` on `.pomodoro-tooltip`, anchored to the tiny inline `.pomodoro-info` (tomato) span via `left: 50%; transform: translateX(-50%)`.
+This centered fine on desktop but drifted left on narrow/mobile screens.
+Root cause: when the nearest positioned ancestor of an absolutely-positioned element is itself an *inline* element, browsers can be inconsistent about what width they use for that percentage math — especially once the anchor's rendered size shifts at a different breakpoint.
+Fixed by switching to `position: fixed` with `top: 92px; left: 50%; transform: translateX(-50%)` and `max-width: calc(100vw - 24px)`, centering on the actual viewport instead of the glyph, which sidesteps the whole inline-containing-block question and only depends on the fixed value being placed correctly once, not accurately tracking the H1's position on every device.

 ## `setBreakVisuals(on)` helper
 - The sparkle field and the 3D tube ring must always turn on and off together with Break mode.
 Rather than toggling two CSS classes